ThatSameer/discord-bot-template/README.md

 A ready made template for using a Discord bot with advanced commands/events handlers already created.

 ## Description
+PLEASE NOTE THIS DISCORD BOT METHOD IS NOW OLD.
+SLASH COMMANDS ARE NOW PREFERRED.

 This template was made using [CodeLyon's](https://www.youtube.com/c/CodeLyon) method of advanced commands/events handlers.